 Bigg Boss 16: Priyanka Chahar Choudhary has doubled her fee per week post the extension of the show; this is how much the actress is being paid

-The actress became a household name and she built a massive fan following where the fans bestowed a lot of love and support on her.
+The actress became a household name who has built a massive fan following who bestows her with a lot of love and support.

-She is the only contestant who is playing the game solo and who is seen in the show and has reached this far by herself and post Ankit’s exit she has been targeted by the entire housemates.
+She is the only contestant to play the game solo and who is being seen in the show.
+She has reached this far in the show by herself, and post Ankit’s exit she has been targeted by all the housemates.

-As we had reported earlier, this season is doing exceptionally well and has received good TRP ratings, and is among the top 10 shows on television.
+As we had reported earlier, this season is doing exceptionally well and has received good TRP ratings; it is among the top 10 shows on television.

-Hence, the makers and the channel decided that they would extend the show for another month as the audience love this new season.
+Hence the makers and the channel decided that they will extend the show for another month as the audience love this new season.

-ALSO READ : WOW!
-Udaariyaan actors Ankit Gupta and Priyanka Chahar Choudhary meet THIS special person ahead of their entry into Bigg Boss 16
+Also read: Bigg Boss 16: Priyanka Chahar Choudhary has doubled her fee per week post the extension of the show; this is how much the actress is being paid

 As per sources, the actress has doubled her fee post the extension.
-Earlier she was paid Rs.
-5 Lakh per week but now she will be paid Rs.
-10 Lakh per day and thus making her highest paid contestant of this season.
+Earlier she was being paid Rs.
+5 lakhs per week, but now she will be paid Rs.
+10 lakhs per day, thus making her the highest paid contestant of this season.

-Well, there is no doubt that the actress would have increased her fee double the time, as she deserves it since she has been playing the game since day one and is giving a lot of content to the show.
+Well, there is no doubt that the actress would have increased her fee to double this time, since she deserves it and has been playing the game since day one and is giving a lot of content to the show.

 She is seen as one of the potential winners of the show.

-Post the show the actress's fan following has shot up to another level and she has been trending on social media almost every day.
+Post joining the show, the actress's fan following has shot up to another level and she has been trending on social media almost every day.

 For more news from the world of entertainment, stay tuned to TellyChakkar.